nartawak/flutter-workshop/docs/workshops/01_punk_api/03_listview.md

 ### use FutureBuilder or StreamBuilder

-Flutter offers 2 'builders' widgets that allow you to build a tree of widgets based on asynchronous data.
+Flutter offers 2 builders widgets that allow you to build a tree of widgets based on asynchronous data.

 - FutureBuilder takes a Future as an input
 - StreamBuilder takes a Stream as input